dustin1818/AnimeStream/README.md

 - personal project

 Things to Do
+- add 404 page if enter button is pressed and no data to be fetched
 - add icon for website
 - update title tab for each html page
 - add quality tab for each video